queryluke/masseffect-5e-data/data/powers/justice.md

           mod: dex
 ---
 Using a special program installed on your omni-tool, a long grappling hook fires from it towards a creature within range.
-Make a ranged weapon attack roll on a creature within range, if you hit your target, you pull your target to a space within <me-distance length="5" /> of you on the square closest to their original location and deal your equipped melee weapon on your main hand or equipped omni-weapon's damage + 2d6 bonus damage.
+Make a ranged weapon attack roll on a creature within range.
+On a hit against a Medium sized creature or smaller, you pull your target to an empty space within <me-distance length="5" /> of you on the square closest to their original location.
+On a hit against a Large sized creature or larger, pull yourself to the target to an empty space within
+<me-distance length="5" /> of the target closest to your original location.
+After the movement has occurred,
+deal your equipped main hand melee weapon or equipped omni-weapon's damage + 2d6 bonus damage.

 You may use this omni-tool's grappling hook three times until the special power supply runs out and you must spend a long rest to recharge the equipment in order to use them again.